-1 Introduction
+Introduction

-This note was inspired by a work of Dinur and Safra [5], which was new at the time this work was completed.
+This note is inspired by a recent work of Dinur and Safra [4].
 Specifically, what we take from their work is the realization that the so-called FGLSS-reduction is actually a general paradigm that can be applied in various ways and achieve various purposes.

-The FGLSS-reduction, introduced by Feige, Goldwasser, Lovász, Safra and Szegedy [7], is typically understood as a reduction from sets having certain PCP systems to approximation versions of Max-Clique (or Max Independent Set).
-The reduction maps inputs (either in or out of the set) to graphs that represent the pairwise consistencies among possible views of the corresponding PCP verifier.
+The FGLSS-reduction, introduced by Feige, Goldwasser, Lovász, Safra and Szegedy [5], is typically understood as a reduction from languages having certain PCP systems to approximation versions of Max-Clique (or Max Independent Set).
+The reduction maps inputs (either in or out of the language) to graphs that represent the pairwise consistencies among possible views of the corresponding PCP verifier.
 It is instructive to think of these possible verifier views as of possible partial solutions to the problem of finding an oracle that makes the verifier accept.

-Dinur and Safra apply the same underlying reasoning to derive graphs that represent pairwise consistencies between partial solutions to other combinatorial problems [5].
+Dinur and Safra apply the same underlying reasoning to derive graphs that represent pairwise consistencies between partial solutions to a combinatorial problem [4].
 In fact, they use two different instantiations of this reasoning.
 Specifically, in one case they start with the vertex-cover problem and consider the restrictions of possible vertex-covers to all possible O(1)-subsets of the vertex set.
 The partial solutions in this case are the vertex-covers of the subgraphs induced by all possible O(1)-subsets, and pairwise consistency is defined in the natural way.
-Thus, we claim that in a sense, the work of Dinur and Safra [5] suggests that the FGLSS-reduction is actually a general paradigm that can be instantiated in various ways.
+Thus, we claim that in a sense, the work of Dinur and Safra [4] suggests that the FGLSS-reduction is actually a general paradigm that can be instantiated in various ways.
 Furthermore, the goal of applying this paradigm may vary too.
-In particular, the original instantiatation of the FGLSS-reduction by Feige et. al. [7] was aimed at linking the class PCP to the complexity of approximating combinatorial optimization problems.
-In contrast, in the work of Dinur and Safra [5] one instantiation is aimed at deriving instances of very low "degree" (i.e., co-degree at most 2), and the other instantiation is aimed at moving the "gap location" (cf. [16] and further discussion below).
+In particular, the original instantiatation of the FGLSS-reduction by Feige et. al. [5] was aimed at linking the class PCP to the complexity of approximating combinatorial optimization problems.
+In contrast, in the work of Dinur and Safra [4] one instantiation is aimed at deriving instances of very low "degree" (i.e., co-degree at most 2), and the other instantiation is aimed at moving the "gap location" (cf. [12] and further discussion below).

-We fear that the complexity of the work of Dinur and Safra [5] may cause researchers to miss the foregoing observation (regarding the wide applicability of the FGLSS-reduction).
+We fear that the complexity of the work of Dinur and Safra [4] may cause researchers to miss the above observation (regarding the wide applicability of the FGLSS-reduction).
 This would be unfortunate, because we believe in the potential of that observation.
-In fact, this note grew out of our fascination with the foregoing observation and our attempt to find a simple illustration of it.
+In fact, this note grew out of our fascination with the above observation and our attempt to find a simple illustration of it.